daix6/HTML5-API-demos/WebSocket/chat/README.md

-## WebSocket Fibonacci
+## WebSocket Chatroom

-A simple demo using websocket.
-Client gets next fibonacci number from server per second using WebSocket.
+A simple live chatroom using WebSocket.
+It doesn't check IP for the testing convenience, so you can run it in different browser tabs and see what happens~

 Client: Use HTML5 WebSocket API.